18-Day Mexico Day Of the Dead

 Day 10: Merida

-Today is a slower pace, starting with a walk through the streets to admire the colonial-style buildings.
-After lunch, the rest of the day is at your own leisure; time for a well-earned break.
-Why not enjoy the lovely pool at the hotel and our tour leader will make reservations at a favourite nearby restaurant, just in case anyone’s up for dinner.
-Get a good night’s rest, because tomorrow is a special day.
+Today is a slower pace, starting with a delicious walking food tour through the streets, where you’ll sample local flavors while admiring the colonial-style buildings.
+After lunch, the rest of the day is at your own leisure — a perfect time for a well-earned break.
+Why not relax by the hotel’s lovely pool?
+As evening falls, you’ll have the chance to experience the vibrant Day of the Dead celebrations on the streets of Mérida, a colorful and heartfelt tradition you won’t want to miss.
+Our tour leader will also be happy to make reservations at a favorite nearby restaurant, just in case anyone’s up for dinner.

 BUT … WHAT IS A CENOTE?